 - fills the function of a member of the Management Board of a legal entity entered into the commercial register or being a commercial company being organised within the Republic of Poland and for a period of no more than 6 months in total during a subsequent 12-month period (type B permit);

-- performs work for a foreign employer and has been sent to the Republic of Poland for a period exceeding 30 days during a calendar year to work in a branch office or plant of the foreign entity, its affiliated entity or an entity tied by a long-term cooperation agreement with the foreign employer (type C permit);
+- performs work for a foreign employer and has been sent to the Republic of Poland for a period exceeding 30 days in a calendar year in order to perform work in a branch or plant of a foreign entity, an affiliated entity or an entity bound by a long-term cooperation agreement with a foreign employer (type C permit);

-Work permits are issued exclusively upon the written request of the entity that wishes to employ a foreigner to perform work and are issued by the appropriate regional governor [wojewoda] who, in most cases, is the regional governor of the region in which the filing entity has its registered office or place of residence or is the location of the registered office of the entity that the foreigner is being sent to.
+Work permits are issued only upon a written request of the entity wishing to employ a foreigner to perform work and are issued by the competent Voivod, who in most cases is the Voivod of the region where the entity making the request has its registered office or place of residence or is the seat of the entity to which the foreigner is sent.